UofABioinformaticsHub/Biotech7005/Practicals/Bash_Practicals/2_BashScripting.md

 ## Standard Output

-All of the output we saw in the previous pratical was 'printed' to your terminal.
+All of the output we saw in the previous practical was 'printed' to your terminal.
 Each function returned output to you using a data stream called *standard out*, or `stdout` for short.
 Most of these tools also send information to another data stream called *standard error* (or `stderr`), and this is where many error messages go.
 This is actually sent to your terminal as well, and you may have seen this if you've made any mistakes so far.